 Students living with host families will follow the protocols recommended by Spain's health authorities.
 They must take responsibility for personal care and facilitate the cleaning/disinfection of their rooms and belongings.
 As on campus, students must follow all protocols, including but not limited to, social distancing, travel restrictions, use of personal protection equipment and possible confinement.
 In addition, host families may set restrictions on visitors to their homes.
 Detailed guidelines are available here.

-Nexo Student Residences: SLU-Madrid's residential partners have also established health and safety protocols.
+Student Residences in Spain: SLU-Madrid's residential partners have also established health and safety protocols according to the protocols established by Spanish Health Authorities for this type of businesses.
 For additional information, contact: firstname.lastname@example.org.

 Off-Campus Protocols: The health and safety of our community is a shared responsibility that requires all students, faculty, and staff to be accountable for behaviors on and off campus.
 All members of the SLU-Madrid community will be required to follow the directives issued by Spain's health authorities.
 At present, these include mandatory use of masks in public, indoors and outside.
-As we experienced in March of 2020, local authorities may impose additional measures to prevent the spread of COVID-19, including mandatory testing, closures and lockdowns.
+As we have experienced over the past year, the provincial authorities may impose additional measures to prevent the spread of COVID-19, including mandatory testing, closures and lockdowns.